sparsonslab/python-resume/README.md

 Contrast this with the "hand crafted" approach I have often seen in commercial projects.
 For each field there is a separate UI element (often containing multiple subwidgets) and backend function, making for a very crowded and unaesthetic UI and codebase.
 Implementing boolean operations is hard and implementing S-expressions almost impossible, without a lot of very hacky code.

+## Quantity: Dimensional analysis and equations of physical quantities

+Physical equations usually involve quantities with both a value and units.
+The units represent the variable's "dimension" in space, time and mass.
+Dimensional analysis involves making sure that the dimensions of quantities in an equation are commensurate when combined.
+That is when two quantities are added, subtracted or equated they have the same dimension.
+Also we often need to convert a quantity's value from one set of units to another.

+Dimensional analysis and unit conversion by-hand is often a pain, especially when variables are raised by exponents and expressed in different, often non-base, units.
+To prevent headaches I wrote the `Quantity` class to represent a value and its units.